You’ve just had a great conversation with a potential client. There was a connection, and you both feel this could be a match. So what’s next?

 Bonuses

-Bonuses are elements of your coaching package that aren’t necessarily required for your clients to get from where they are to their desired outcome, but they can provide additional value.
+Bonuses are elements of your package that aren’t necessarily required for clients to get to their desired outcome, but they can provide additional value.

-This might be an ebook, a group coaching call at the end of the coaching relationship, or a discount on your future packages.
+This might be an ebook, a group coaching call at the end of the program, or a discount on your future packages.

 Pricing and Payment Methods

-First, define the price of your package based on its market value.
-Consider your expertise, the results you can achieve for your clients, and how much your competitors charge.
+As we’ve covered, you must first estimate your package value based on its market value.
+Consider your level of specialized expertise, the results you have delivered in the past, and how much your competitors charge.

 Next, you have an option to create different package tiers.
 For example, you can offer different prices for the same package with or without bonuses.
 You can also offer a self-study course versus a group coaching program where clients go through the same material together and get personalized guidance.